yireo/yireo-slides/slides/yireo/studio_emma_composable_commerce.md

 ---
 # Does Magento/Shopware support microservices?
 Yes.
-Unfortunately, this is not standardized, so
+Note that microservices are not standardized, so every microservice requires its own integration.

 ---
 # Is Magento/Shopware built with API-first approach?
+Magento 2, no. Shopware 6, yes.

 ---
 # Is Magento/Shopware cloud-native?